EarthlingInteractive/PHPCMIPREST/README.md

 Field names may be translated between naming conventions when loading and storing.
-The naming convention for tables and columns in Postgres seems to be to use squishedtogetherlowercase, which is convenient, but shouldn't be relied upon.
+The naming convention for tables and columns in Postgres seems to be to use squishedtogetherlowercase.

+Field names in the representations of the collections exposed via the services are formatted as camelCase.